Emute Lab 3 :: An evening of audiovisual experimentation

 HKW: I’m currently at Kettle’s Yard, the University of Cambridge’s modern and contemporary art gallery, on a year long residency .
 I’ve chosen to focus my research on early developments in radio in North Cambridge by the Pye Group, and create radio art works with local community groups, culminating in a day of broadcasts on the local radio station and a display at the gallery opening in March.
 I also run a music project in Brixton for people with mental health needs, creating new routes into music education, so that people in challenging circumstances can access quality music production spaces, equipment and resources.

 DMSA: Three important words that represent you as a creative person

 DMSA: When did you start working with sound and music?

 HKW: I’ve been running a community music project since 2013, and working on sound art commissions since a couple of years after completing my MA.
 I spent a year after university interning in art galleries, and then worked at Tate for 5 years on an action research project.
 This was great experience; I learnt about the variety of careers in the arts and grew my networks until I started to get commissions.
 I’m now a freelance artist and work on a variety of residencies, commissions and education projects.

 DMSA: In what ways has the DMSA course supported or helped you to develop into who you are today creatively and professionally?

-DMSA: Can you tell us a bit more about Bodied, your recent release on Planet Mu?
+DMSA: Can you tell us a bit more about Vanguard, your recent project for Art Gene?

 DMSA: Other plans for the future? projects, events, visions?